docker/docs/content/desktop/settings/mac.md

 {{< include "desktop-network-setting.md" >}}

-You can also select **Use kernel networking for UDP**.
-This lets you use a more efficient kernel networking path for UDP by changing the value of `kernelForUDP` in the `settings.json` file.
+You can also select the following settings:

+- **Use kernel networking for UDP**: Use a more efficient kernel networking path for UDP.
+This may not be compatible with your VPN software.

+- **Enable host networking**: Host networking allows containers that are started with `--net=host` to use localhost to connect to TCP and UDP services on the host.
+For more information, see [host networking](../../network/drivers/host.md#docker-desktop).

 ## Docker Engine